Incorporating Water Leakage Reduction in the Automatic Creation of Water Supply Zones

-Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD studentship around the incorporation of water leakage reduction in the automatic creation of water supply zones, to commence in February 2019 or October 2019.
+Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD studentship around the incorporation of water leakage reduction in the automatic creation of water supply zones, to commence in October 2020 or February 2021.
 This project is supervised by Dr Mohammed Ali and Dr Steve Mitchell.

 Open water distribution systems are very complex to operate and to manage efficiently, due to the number of elements within the distribution system and the way they interact.